wteklabs/acs-cli/readme.md

 `delete` will delete the cluster and all associated resource.

-# Running Example Scripts
+# Running Example Framework Scripts

-The `example` folder contains some simple example scripts.
-These will deploy applications to the cluster and verify they are working as expected.
+There two scripts that container examples, `marathon` and `swarm`.
+These are primarily useful in testing a cluster once it has been created.
+They are not intended to be adapted for real-life use.
+However, they may be useful in learning the API for each framework.